-At the same time, there are lasers that can output compound beams of different wavelengths, such as KOMA LHYTE, which can compound fiber lasers and diode lasers, and Chuangxin Laser’s HMB multi-wavelength composite laser, which has the ability of multi-wavelength and point ring spot output.
+Some lasers can output compound beams of different wavelengths, such as KOMA LHYTE, which can compound fiber lasers and diode lasers, and Chuangxin Laser’s HMB multi-wavelength composite laser, which has the ability of multi-wavelength and point ring spot output.

 a) Center beam (50μmcore diameter: up to 9kw; 100 μmcore diameter: up to 12KW)